Van Helsing (video game): Plot

 Cardinal Jinette tasks Van Helsing with eliminating Igor, who has been torturing members of the Velarious family.
 Outside of the library where Velkan Velarious, brother to Anna, was studying Dracula the ghost from the train station appears again.
 While travelling to the old castle that Igor calls home, the ghost from prior showing appears again, but this time addressing Van Helsing as Gabriel and himself as Velarious, but is quickly dispersed from his ghostly presence by Igor himself, attempting to capture Helsing so his master can have revenge for murdering his bride.
 Igor evades capture as a werewolf shows itself perched on a rock nearby.

 Prince Velkan, Anna's brother was taken by lycanthropy months prior to the arrival of Van Helsing, Velkan now is at the will of Dracula and must be stopped.
-After defeating Velkan's wolf form he reverts back to his human form to inform Van Helsing of the true monster in this area, Dracula and transforms back to werewolf and escapes, Helsing chasing him.
+After defeating Velkan's wolf form he reverts to his human form to inform Van Helsing of the true monster in this area, Dracula and transforms back to werewolf and escapes, Helsing chasing him.